Client Success Stories

 addict in a halfway house in Indianapolis.
 Jordan had been unemployed at the

 Jordan’s license had been suspended.
-Some time ago Jordan had been
+Some time ago, Jordan was

-pulled over, and during the stop he had been fined for not having car insurance.
+pulled over, and during the stop, he was fined for not having car insurance.

 given a $250 reinstatement fee he could not pay.